Version 2026-04-18

 What is the approach

-1.4. test, translate one component from graphic into target code
+1.4.
+Translate the example from graphic into target C/++ code

 If you want to test what’s happen while translation, before or after reading the docu, go with any File Explorer to one directory of the examples, (a component), and then to